HaneenIbrahem/HaneenIbrahem/README.md

 Computer Engineer ![Image](cc4.jpg)
 -----------------
 I recently graduated with a degree in Computer Engineering from An-Najah National University.
 During my academic journey, I had the opportunity to undergo backend training at ITG Software.
-I have successfully mastered Quality Assurance, encompassing both manual and automated testing methodologies.
+I have successfully mastered Quality Assurance, encompassing both manual and automated testing methodologies at GSG.
 Currently, I am expanding my skillset by diving into front-end development.

 * 🌍  I'm based in Palestine.
 * ✉️  You can contact me at [haneen.m.ibrahem@gmail.com](mailto:haneen.m.ibrahem@gmail.com).